RameshBabuAsh/Scoremine/README.md

 2) pip install django-crispy-forms
 3) pip install crispy-bootstrap4
 4) python manage.py runserver

-If you want, you can delete the past details and login with this command
+5) python manage.py createsuperuser

-python manage.py createsuperuser
+Use the details to get into admin site and manage all details.